andrelbourgeois/park-my-bike/README.md

 - My final report can be found in the folder titled report.
 - The code for this project can be found in the doler titled code.
 - A project demonstration can be found at this link.
+- Licensing information can be found in LICENSE.md

 ## Installation
 x